Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Ginseng

 Energy drinks contain the natural plant ginseng.
-Consuming high doses of this compound to digestive problems, anxiety, and insomnia.
+Consuming high doses of this compound can lead to digestive problems, anxiety, and insomnia.

-It is always advised to avoid ingesting it in large amounts because it has a strong stimulant effect when mixed with caffeine.
+I always advise my clients to avoid ingesting it in large amounts because of its strong stimulant effect when mixed with caffeine.

 Guarana Extract